nfreear/moodle-qtype_calculatedobjects/00readme.txt

 This a Moodle question type which extends the 'calculated' question type.
 Teachers can create questions like "How much is {apples} + {oranges}?"
 - where the {wildcards} become M and N x images of apples and oranges respectively.
-It is aimed at pre/primary-school students (age 3-9).
+It is aimed at pre/primary-school students (approximately age 3-9).

 Note, this question type uses the database tables of the 'calculated' question type.